The best Chromebook 2023

 What is a Chromebook?

-It isn’t as robust or comprehensive as Windows 10/11 or macOS.
-However, it’s just as capable of seeing its users through their daily multi-tasking needs, no matter if it’s to do productivity work all day while streaming shows and movies, getting through a bunch of school assignments, or even some photo editing and gaming.
+It doesn't allow for quite the same degree of utility and user customization as Windows 10/11.
+However, it’s just as capable of seeing its users through their daily multi-tasking needs, whether it’s doing productivity work all day while streaming shows and movies, getting through a bunch of school assignments, or even some photo editing and gaming.
+Just bear in mind that because of ChromeOS's lower hardware requirements, Chromebooks tend to be technically less powerful than Windows laptops and MacBooks.

 More recently, it’s even expanded to run Android and Linux apps without internet connectivity, which means that its users are no longer limited to the Chrome browser.
 Finally, the lightweight nature of the operating system also lets the best Chromebooks beat out traditional laptops in some key areas, like portability and battery life.